 If you’re reading this, then you probably want to know a little bit more “about” me.
 In a nutshell, I’m a writer and award-winning author from Buffalo, NY.
 I love music, college basketball, baggy clothes, feel-good movies and the color blue.
 Basically, I’m just an ordinary individual who strongly believes that I can positively impact the world through writing.

-Since graduating from Randolph-Macon College in 2000 with a BA in Creative Writing and English, I’ve been a high school sports reporter, columnist, journalist, blogger, author, copywriter and web writer.
-Now, I specialize in feature articles and columns on sports, women, human interest and LGBT issues.
+Since graduating from Randolph-Macon College in 2000 with a BA in Creative Writing and English, I’ve been a high school sports reporter, columnist, journalist, blogger, author, copywriter, web writer and sportswriter.
+Now, I am a contributing sportswriter for The Athletic/Buffalo.

 • The Crabapple Tree, 2009, Lulu

 • The Trouble with Emily Dickinson, 2011, Publishing Syndicate (second edition)